 - The DSLs will attend bespoke training for newly appointed DSLs and refresher training every two years delivered by Warwickshire County Council.
 The DSLs will also update their knowledge and skills at least annually to keep up with any developments relevant to their role.

 - Child protection issues warrant a high level of confidentiality.
 Staff will ensure confidentiality protocols are adhered to and information is shared appropriately.
-Although staff will discuss day-to-day concerns about pupils with colleagues, they should report all child protection and safeguarding concerns to the Head of Nursery or Deputy DSL – in the case of concerns about the Head of Nursery – to the RSC senior safeguarding adviser (Director of HR).
+Although staff will discuss day-to-day concerns about pupils with colleagues, they should report all child protection and safeguarding concerns to the DSL or Deputy DSL – in the case of concerns about the Head of Nursery – to the RSC designated senior safeguarding officer.
 However, any member of staff can contact and/or make a referral to Children’s Social Care via The Warwickshire Multi Agency Safeguarding Hub if they believe that is the only effective way to safeguard a child.

 - All staff and volunteers must be mindful of specific requirements in relation to the use of technology including online behaviour and the taking and storing of images of children

-- The DSL is responsible for ensuring that all staff and volunteers have a meaningful awareness of a range of specific safeguarding issues as defined in paragraph 29 and Annex A of Keeping Children Safe in Education 2016.
-In particular, staff need to understand issues and risks in relation to radicalisation, extremism and the promotion of fundamental British values; child sexual exploitation; children who display sexually harmful or inappropriate behaviour including sexting; and so-called honour based violence including female genital mutilation and forced marriage.
+- The DSL is responsible for ensuring that all staff and volunteers have a meaningful awareness of a range of specific safeguarding issues as defined in part 1 and Annex A of Keeping Children Safe in Education 2020.
+In particular, staff need to understand issues and risks in relation to radicalisation, extremism and the promotion of fundamental British values; child sexual exploitation; children who display sexually harmful or inappropriate behaviour including sexting; and so-called honour-based violence including female genital mutilation and forced marriage.

-- Additional support is available from the Education Safeguarding Service at email@example.com or by phoning 01926 742525.
+- Additional support is available from the MASH Educational Lead on 01926 418608 or at MASHeducationlead@warwickshire.gov.uk

 This is the Executive Summary of the RSC Nursery Child Protection and Safeguarding Policy and Procedures.